aiokitchen/aiomisc/docs/source/tutorial.rst

     asyncio.run(example_async_func())

-This solution wins because it is implemented without any external libraries.
+It is a good solution because it is implemented without any 3rd-party libraries.
 When your program starts to grow, you will probably want to optimize the startup time in a simple way, namely to do all initialization competitively.
 At first glance it seems that this code will solve the problem: